Cherreads

 Chapter 18 - Chapter 18 The Affair

-The air felt charged, restless.
-With each passing minute, the clouds swelled, swallowing the sun.
-She had spent most of the day there, and the thought of being trapped unsettled her more than she cared to admit.
+"I've got to go," she said abruptly.
+She had spent most of the day there, and the thought of being trapped unsettled her.

 "You're not serious.
 You won't even reach the road before it starts pouring."

+Then the rain erupted in torrents.
 Within minutes, puddles spread across the compound, merging into glistening sheets until the open field beyond resembled a flooded plain.

 "I'd better start preparing dinner," Koech said, already turning toward the kitchen.